tonyp7/esp32-wifi-manager/README.md

 *esp32-wifi-manager* is is an all in one wifi scanner, http server & dns daemon living in the least amount of RAM possible.

 *esp32-wifi-manager* will automatically attempt to re-connect to a previously saved network on boot, and if it cannot find a saved wifi it will start its own access point through which you can manage and connect to wifi networks.
+Upon a succesful connection, the software will shutdown the access point automatically after some time (1 minute by default).

 *esp32-wifi-manager* compiles with esp-idf 4.1 and above.
 See [Getting Started](#getting-started) to guide you through your first setup.